ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 - Click `Detail View` to verify the number of documents crawled and whether the crawlpoint is updated
 - Stop the crawler by clicking `Stop`, after a few minutes of running
-- To verify that CE5.2 index is created, login to Solr admin page using `http://<servername>:<port>/solr`, by default is [http://localhost:8983/solr](http://localhost:8983/solr)
+- To verify that CE5.2 index is created, login to Solr admin page using `http://<servername>:<port>/solr`, by default [http://localhost:8983/solr](http://localhost:8983/solr)
 - From the Core Selector drop-down, select your SODemo core, then select `Query` to open the Query page

 	![uie-folder](.\images\image32.png)